Lac La Loche

-Lac La Loche is a lake in north west Saskatchewan near the Alberta border.
-The lake is part of the Churchill River system that flows into the Hudson Bay.
-The La Loche River at the southern end flows into Peter Pond Lake which is connected to Churchill Lake.
+Lac La Loche is a large lake in north-western Saskatchewan, Canada, near the Alberta border.
+The lake is at the headwaters of the Churchill River.
+The Churchill River is a major river that flows east into the Hudson Bay.
+The Methye Portage, which was an important portage during the fur trade era, connects Lac La Loche and the Churchill River system to Clearwater River in the Mackenzie River drainage basin.

-Settlements on the lake include La Loche and Clearwater River (CRDN) on the eastern shore and Black Point on the southern shore.
-The estimated population of the three settlements in 2012 was 3500 people.
+Settlements on Lac La Loche include La Loche and Clearwater River Indian reserve on the eastern shore and Black Point on the southern shore.
+Access to the lake and its amenities is from Highways 955, 956, and 155.

+Description

+Lac La Loche is a large glacial lake in the Canadian Shield of north-western Saskatchewan.
+It covers an area of 206 km2, is 15.8 m deep, and has a shoreline measuring about 130 km.
+Its outflow, the La Loche River, flows out of the lake from the southern end.
+It travels south into Peter Pond Lake, which is connected to Churchill Lake, the source of the Churchill River.

-The 19-kilometre Methye Portage or Portage La Loche at the northern end of the lake leads to the Clearwater River.
-The Portage a National Historic Site is also part of the Clearwater River Provincial Park.
+The 19 km long Methye Portage at the northern end of the lake leads north to the Clearwater River.
+The Portage is a National Historic Site and is also part of Clearwater River Provincial Park.